 My previous Nisi 10 Stop ND Filter has a purple colour cast as shown below:

-The Freewell 10 Stop ND I discovered to have more of a green colour cast:
+The Freewell 10 Stop Magnetic ND Filter I discovered to have more of a green colour cast:

 Here’s how each photo compares to no filtration at all:

-This is a bit of a toss up since there are some pros and cons to each filter.
+This is a bit of a toss up, since there are some pros and cons to each filter in this review.